Banner Health

 Sports-Related Soft Tissue Injuries

-Injury to the soft tissue is the most common type of injury suffered while participating in sports, physical activity or exercise.
+Injuries to the soft tissue are the most common type of injuries suffered while participating in sports, physical activity or exercise.

 What Is a Soft Tissue Injury?

-A soft tissue injury is any injury that causes damage to the skin, ligament or tendon.
-These injuries are classified as any trauma from an external force or overuse from physical activity that leads to an injury.
-For example, long-distance runners put a heavy amount of stress on their legs and feet.
-The result can often be trauma or strains to key areas of the lower leg like calf muscles or an Achilles tendon.
+A soft tissue injury is any injury that causes damage to the skin, ligaments or tendons.
+These injuries occur from trauma caused by an external force or overuse during physical activity.
+For example, long-distance runners place a significant amount of stress on their legs and feet, often resulting in trauma or strains to key areas of the lower leg, such as the calf muscles or Achilles tendon.

-• Tendonitis – Inflammation, irritation or microscopic tears to the tendons
+• Tendinitis: Inflammation, irritation or microscopic tears to the tendons.

-• Stress injuries – Heavy stress to an area of soft tissue that results in pain and immobility
+• Stress injuries: Repeated stress to an area of soft tissue, leading to pain and immobility.

 What Are the Symptoms of a Soft Tissue Injury?